-The advisor, with the written permission of the charged student(s) or student organization(s), may:

-- Advise the accused regarding preparation for the hearing; - Accompany the accused to all conduct proceedings; - Have access to evidence to be introduced at the hearing.
+- 5. The charged student(s) or student organization(s), may have an advisor: - a.
+Advise the charged regarding preparation for the hearing; - b.
+Accompany the charged to all conduct proceedings; - c.
+Have access to evidence introduced at the hearing.

 NOTE: Advisors are not permitted to participate directly in the hearing process, or to speak for the charged student(s) or student organization(s).